Eyevinn/webrtc-player/README.md

 ```
 {
   video: HTMLVideoElement;
-  type: string; // type of adapter (see below for a list of available types)
+  type: string; // type of adapter (see below for a list of included adapters below)
+  adapter: BaseAdapter; // provide a custom adapter, type is "custom"
 }
 ```